What Exactly Is Marketing Attribution?

 - Native integrations: Google Analytics, Google Ads, Google Analytics, and DoubleClick Search

-- First, last, linear, time-decay, and position based attribution models
+- First touch attribution, last, linear, time-decay, and position-based attribution models

 - Excellent offline media attribution